Racheal-spec/FashionFiesta/README.md

 # FashionFiesta
-This is a react based ecommerce website
+A react based ecommerce website where users can pick an item, check item details, add item to cart and also remove item from cart